6demon89/Helmes.WebApi/README.md

 ## Development setup

 Please ensure that SQL Server or SQL Server Express is installed and running;
-Please make sure that ports 3001 and 5136 are not blocked;

 ## Couple of words about the project execution